AnthonyCxx/Notes-and-Writeups/C/The Compiler/Macros.md

 Macros define patterns that input that are replaced by patterns of output.
 Macros are similar to functions, but are directly substituted into the text during the preprocessing stage and thus avoid function overhead (just like inline functions).
 However, macros are much more dangerous as they cannot be debugged (do not have typechecking) and may expand in unexpected ways.
 [Here](https://programmersought.com/article/98051903921/) is a good summary of macros.
 Below I have some articles that provide a good summary of when and when not to use macros.
-As a rule of thumb, if you don't know: don't. <br />
+As a rule of thumb, if you don't know: _don't_. <br />

 Articles: <br />
 [_How to Properly Use Macros in C_](https://pmihaylov.com/macros-in-c/) <br />